davidgmz15/image-processing/README.md

-EECS 280 Project 2
+Image Resizing Program
 ===========================
-Image Resizing Program using a Seam-Carving Algorithm
+Using a Seam-Carving Algorithm

 By David Gonzalez <davidgmz@umich.edu>